Focus on the future relationship with the United Kingdom

 Moreover, they will be discussing how the EU can support African efforts in other areas, including peace, security, good governance, human rights and cooperation on mobility and migration.

 A common EU-Africa policy – why is it important?

 Africa and Europe are neighbours, linked by more than just geography.
 The EU has a major interest in seeing the 54 states of Africa develop well.
 As the Chancellor put it, it is about "seeing Africa as the continent of the future and putting relations on the basis of partnership."

 The heads of state and government will also be discussing topical external policy matters.
-Since the Organisation for the Prohibition of Chemical Weapons (OPCW) published its report, it will again look at the case of Alexei Navalny and the consequences thereof.
+Since the OPCW published its report, it will again look at the case of Alexei Navalny and the consequences thereof.
 The current situation in the Eastern Mediterranean will again be on the agenda.